flutter/engine/ci/builders/README.md

 #### Generators

 Generators are scripts used to generate artifacts combining the output of two or more sub-builds.
-The most common use case is to generate FAT binaries for Mac/iOS artifacts.
+The most common use case is to generate universal binaries for Mac/iOS artifacts.

 Generators can be written in any language but they require to follow some